550+ 5-Star ReviewsWhatsApp

 Abortion remains one of the most contentious issues in the USA, with significant variations in laws and access across states.
 Following the 2022 Dobbs v.
 Jackson Women’s Health Organization decision, the right to abortion is no longer federally protected, and states now determine their own abortion laws.

-As of 2024, abortion is completely banned or heavily restricted in 14 states, with some providing no exceptions for cases such as rape, incest, or severe foetal abnormalities.
+Since the 2022 Dobbs decision, abortion has been banned or heavily restricted in around a dozen US states, some with no exceptions for cases such as rape or incest.

 Other states, such as Florida, have bans after six weeks, a point before many people even realise they are pregnant.